Coping with Fatigue

 Avoid refined sugars and other sweets.
 Excess sugar can dramatically change blood glucose levels, causing them to rise quickly and then crash, making you more tired than before.

 Drink at least eight 8-oz glasses of water every day.
 Dehydration can increase feelings of fatigue, so drinking enough water is essential.
-Consult with your health care provider if you are having bladder problems; drinking too much liquid can interfere with bladder control while you are sleeping.
+Consult with your health care provider if you are having bladder problems; drinking too much liquid can interfere with nightime bladder control.

 Avoid caffeine and tobacco.
 Both caffeine and tobacco act as central nervous system stimulants and can interfere with sleep.
 If you drink coffee, make sure that you drink your last cup no later than early afternoon.